Two Steps Back

 George took one last look at the shop's interior before walking right through Fred and leaving with the rest of his family.

 It was about four hours later that the other guardians were able to get Fred to leave his spot.
-But they couldn't get him to stop crying.
+His crying though?
+That was a different story.

 Fred was simply this form that took up invisible space.
 He wasn't tangible outside the workshop.
 Nobody knew he existed.